rtCamp/Frappe-Manager/README.md

 # Frappe Local Setup

 -   This requires **docker** to be installed in your system.
--   By default this will handle any site created as subdomain to localhost in frappe-bench.
+-   This can handle any site created as subdomain to localhost in frappe-bench.
+-   By default site mysite.localhost is created.

 ## Links